kasper573/deckforge/README.md

 ## Getting started

-Before you get started, create a `.env.local` file in the root of the project and add the following:
+After cloning the repo, create a `.env.local` file in the root of the project and add the following:

 ```bash
 DATABASE_URL=<connection string to your development mysql database>